Kadiyam Srihari

-Kadiyam served as Minister of undivided Andhra Pradesh from 1995 to 2004 in Marketing, Social Welfare later Education and later Irrigation under the Cabinet of Nara Chandrababu Naidu.
-He joined Telangana Rashtra Samithi party and is its politburo member.
-He took oath as a cabinet minister in Telangana government on 25 January 2015 as a Deputy Chief Minister and also Education Minister.
+Kadiyam Srihari (born 8 July 1952) is an Indian politician is currently the MLA from the Ghanpur Station Assembly constituency.
+He also served as the Deputy Chief Minister of Telangana and Minister for Education of Telangana from 2014 to 2018.
+He was also an MLC in the Telangana Legislative Council.
+He was a member of the Lok Sabha, representing the Warangal constituency from 2014-2015.

+In the 2023 Telangana Legislative Assembly elections, Kadiyam contested as a member of the BRS party, from the Ghanpur Station Assembly Constituency and won the seat.
+He later joined the Congress party on 31 March 2024.

-Early life
+Personal life

 Kadiyam Srihari was born in Parvathagiri, a village in the Warangal district.
 He attended Zilla Parishad High School in Warangal and, then was awarded a B.Sc. from the Arts and Science College in the same city.
 In 1975, he got a M.Sc. from Osmania University, Hyderabad.

-Career
+He is married to K. Vinaya Rani, and has 3 daughters with her.
+One of his daughters, Kadiyam Kavya is a member of 18th Lok Sabha.

-Srihari began his professional career as a manager for Syndicate Bank in Nizamabad, where he worked between 1975-77.
-He then became a teacher, working as a junior lecturer between 1977-1987.
+He was a manager for Syndicate Bank in Nizamabad, where he worked from 1975 until 1977.
+He then became a teacher, working as a junior lecturer between 1977 and 1987.
 During this period, he served as the District President for the Government Junior Lecturers Association in Warangal and also as the State Secretary for the same body in Andhra Pradesh.

+Political career

-He entered politics in February 1987 when he was asked by Nandamuri Taraka Rama Rao to join the Telugu Desam Party.
-He contested the position of mayor of Warangal Municipal Corporation.
-He served as Chairman for Kakatiya Urban Development Authority, Warangal in 1988.
-He was the District President for Telugu Desam Party in Warangal district from 1987-1994.
+Kadiyam entered politics in February 1987 when he was asked by N. T. Rama Rao to join the Telugu Desam Party and contest for the position of mayor of Warangal Municipal Corporation.
+He served as chairman for the Kakatiya Urban Development Authority, Warangal in 1988.
+He was the district president for TDP in Warangal from 1987 to 1994.

-Srihari won a seat as a MLA from Station Ghanpur constituency in 1994.
+Kadiyam won a seat as a MLA from Station Ghanpur constituency in 1994.
 He served as a minister in the cabinet of Nandamuri Taraka Rama Rao, handling at various times the portfolios of Marketing, Social Welfare, Education and Irrigation in the Cabinets of both Nandamuri Taraka Rama Rao and Nara Chandrababu Naidu.

-In 2004, Srihari lost the general election contest in Station Ghanpur to Dr. Vijaya Rama Rao of the Telangana Rashtra Samithi.
+In 2004, Kadiyam lost the general election contest in Station Ghanpur to TRS floor leader Dr. G. Vijayrama Rao of the Telangana Rashtra Samithi.
 He won a by-election from the same constituency in 2008.

-He played a crucial role in getting the pro-Telangana letter from TDP party and also represented TDP in an all-party meeting held in New Delhi.
+He played a crucial role in getting the pro-Telangana letter from the TDP party and also represented TDP in an all-party meeting held in New Delhi.